techidaily/site-win11-tips/source/_posts/efficient-fixes-for-the-v22h2-update-dilemma-on-win11-os.md

  The Windows Update service has some service dependencies that need to be enabled and running.
 Windows 11 22H2 update issues will likely arise if necessary prerequisite services are disabled.
 You can make sure the Windows Module Installer, BITS, and CryptSvc services are enabled like this:

 1. Open Windows 11’s Services utility.
-You can check out our[how-to-open Services guide](https://www.makeuseof.com/windows-11-open-services-app/) for further instructions.
+You can check out our [how-to-open Services guide](https://www.makeuseof.com/windows-11-open-services-app/) for further instructions.
 2. Double-click**Windows Module Installer** to view a properties window for that service.
 ![The Services window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/windows-modules-installer-1.jpg)
 3. Select the**Automatic** start option for the service on its**Startup type** drop-down menu.